Tumu Enua

 The Tumu Enua was a political party located in the Cook Islands.
 It was led by Norman George, a former member of the Democratic Party who had previously founded the breakaway New Alliance Party.
-The New Alliance Party was eventually responsible for reuniting with the Democrats, but George himself contested the 2004 elections under the Tumu Enua banner.
+The New Alliance Party eventually reunited with the Democrats, but George himself contested the 2004 elections under the Tumu Enua banner.
 The party won only 2.4% of popular votes and no seats.
 Norman George later joined the Cook Islands Party, the main rival of the Democrats.

 "Tumu Enua" can be roughly translated as "base/foundation of the land".